Stroll on the Petite Ceinture of the 19th district: the aerial crossing, from Rosa Parks to the Canal de l'Ourcq

 We leave on the tracks of the Petite Ceinture of the 19th district of Paris, between nature, city and canal!
 This little stroll in two parts goes from Rosa Parks to Ourcq districts and proposes some places where to spend a good time.

-Depending on where you live in the capital (or outside of it), a portion of the Petite Ceinture is inevitably more accessible than the others!
-If you live in Seine-Saint-Denis, the 10th or the 19th arrondissement, or if you're just curious to explore them all, head for the most northeastern section of Paris, divided in two, which offers a walk in the middle of nature, from the Rosa Parks district to the Canal de l'Ourcq!
-As a reminder, the Petite Ceinture is 32 kilometers of railroad line, built in the 19th century and closed to travelers in 1934, less useful with the subways and stations within the city.
-The city of Paris is gradually rehabilitating portions of the line, for a nature trail still unknown and very pleasant.
+Depending on where you live in the capital (or elsewhere), one section of the Petite Ceinture is bound to be more accessible than the others!
+If you're from Seine-Saint-Denis, the 10th or 19th arrondissements, or just curious to explore them all, head for the most northeasterly of Paris's routes, divided in two and offering the chance to stroll high and wide, from the Rosa Parks district to the Canal de l'Ourcq!
+As a reminder, the Petite Ceinture is 32 kilometers of railroad line, built in the 19th century and closed to travelers in 1934, less useful with the metros and stations within the city limits.
+The city of Paris is gradually rehabilitating parts of the line, creating a pleasant, yet little-known nature trail.

 Balade sur la Petite Ceinture du 19e - IMG 1951Balade sur la Petite Ceinture du 19e - IMG 1951Balade sur la Petite Ceinture du 19e - IMG 1951Balade sur la Petite Ceinture du 19e - IMG 1951

-Let's start with the entrance near the Rosa Parks station, 95 rue Curial, and slide along the rails, taking in the view of the city.
-In the middle of the greenery, we admire the different tags, nicely done, especially to dress the back of the TLM, a former railway hall transformed into a place of life and creative experiments by the collective"Au Fil du Rail".
-Currently closed, the place should reopen for the summer season!
+Let's start at the entrance next to the Rosa Parks station, 95 rue Curial, and glide along the tracks, taking in the city skyline.
+In the midst of the greenery, you'll admire the various, beautifully crafted tags, notably to dress up the back of the TLM, a former railway hall transformed into a place for living and creative experimentation by the"Au Fil du Rail" collective.
+Currently closed, the place is due to reopen for the summer season!

 TLM, le nouveau lieu de vie du 19e sur la Petite CeintureTLM, le nouveau lieu de vie du 19e sur la Petite CeintureTLM, le nouveau lieu de vie du 19e sur la Petite CeintureTLM, le nouveau lieu de vie du 19e sur la Petite Ceinture The TLM, the new living space on the Petite Ceinture in the 19th district, accessible and supportive of others